hawleyfarm/hawleyfarm.github.com/content/info/covid-19.md

 # **Day of arrival**

 Your holiday accommodation will be cleaned and sanitised ready for your arrival and you will notice the hand sanitiser at the front entrance, this is for you and all your party to use each time you enter your property.
-Please can you arrive not before 5pm unless you have been told otherwise.
+Please can you arrive not before 4.30 pm unless you have been told otherwise.

 You will also be advised of your parking space and your open-air leisure space.
 We ask that you please respect other guests by keeping your party to your designated areas